When Direct Debit was first introduced in the UK in the 1960s, it was an expensive, time-consuming...

 Understanding payment fraud

 Payment fraud can be catastrophic for businesses and SMEs, often resulting in substantial financial losses.
-Without completing the appropriate identity checks, your business is left vulnerable to attacks carried out by social engineers.
+Without completing payment fraud detection and the appropriate identity checks, your business is left vulnerable to attacks carried out by social engineers.

 Payment fraud can present itself in many forms, but this typically starts with a fraudster attempting to obtain sensitive information such as bank account details or login credentials.
 They’ll then use this information to carry out unauthorised transactions using these details.

-Learning about the different types of fraud and tactics used to obtain your information can assist you in identifying potential threats before they become more problematic.
+Learning about the different types of payment fraud detection tactics used to obtain your information can assist you in identifying potential threats before they become more problematic.

 Payment fraud comes in many forms and social engineers are developing increasingly sophisticated ways to trick individuals into parting with their sensitive information.